build-on-aws/content/tutorials/eks-monitor-containerized-applications/index.md

 date: 2023-09-30
 ---

 Monitoring containerized applications requires precision and efficiency.
-Amazon CloudWatch Container Insights is an essential tool that enables this monitoring, handling the complexities of collecting and summarizing metrics from your applications.
-These metrics are especially critical to the smooth operation of containerized microservices running on Kubernetes, like with Amazon EKS.
-Critical metrics you need to collect and monitor include utilization for resources such as CPU, memory, disk, and network.
-Container Insights also provides diagnostic information, such as container restart failures, to help you isolate issues and resolve them quickly.
-This tutorial focuses on the integration of CloudWatch Container Insights within an Amazon EKS cluster, deploying container applications, and monitoring the performance of the application with Container Insights.
-Picture a complex system that needs to manage multiple metrics, or a microservices architecture that requires meticulous performance tracking.
-With Amazon CloudWatch Container Insights, the complexities of managing container metrics are drastically reduced.
-This fully integrated monitoring solution allows you the time to focus on enhancing your application's core functionalities.
+One way to handle the complexities of collecting and summarizing metrics from your applications is to use Amazon CloudWatch Container Insights.
 As the performance metrics of your containers change, Container Insights offers real-time data, enabling you to maintain consistent application performance through informed decisions.

 Building on the Amazon EKS cluster from part 1 of our series, this tutorial dives into setting up Amazon CloudWatch Container Insights.
 Included in the cluster configuration for the previous tutorial is the [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-high-traffic&sc_geo=mult&sc_country=mult&sc_outcome=acq) IAM policy attached to the IAM Role for Service Account (IRSA) and the [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-high-traffic&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 For part one of this series, see [Building an Amazon EKS Cluster Preconfigured to Run High Traffic Microservices](https://community.aws/tutorials/eks-cluster-high-traffic).
 Alternatively, to set up an existing cluster with the components required for this tutorial, use the instructions in [the _verify prerequisites_ section](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-prerequisites.html) of EKS official documentation.